kidscancode/godot_recipes/src-4/content/basics/node_communication.md

 ![alt](/godot_recipes/4.x/img/node_access_01.png)

-The script in the `Player` node needs to notify the `AnimatedSprite` which animation to play, based on the player's movement.
+The script in the `Player` node needs to notify the `AnimatedSprite2D` which animation to play, based on the player's movement.
 In this situation, `get_node()` works well:

 ```gdscript
 extends CharacterBody2D